- Clinical science

 The pathophysiology of migraine is not fully understood.
-Different aspects contribute to the development and severity of migraine, such as
+Different aspects contribute to the development and severity of migraine, e.g.:

 - Cortical spreading depression: continuously spreading depolarization of neuronal cells in the cortex

-Migraine is characterized by recurrent attacks and may occur with aura (∼ 25% of cases; ) or without aura (∼ 75% of cases).
-A typical migraine attack passes through four stages, with aura (if present) appearing before the headache.
+Migraine is characterized by recurrent attacks and may occur with aura (∼ 25% of cases) or without aura (∼ 75% of cases).
+A typical migraine attack passes through four stages, and the aura (if present) typically occurs before the headache.
 However, migraine patterns may differ and not follow the characteristic stages.

 - Excessive yawning